 There are many reasons why we should cold call.
 We can focus on a select group of people in a defined target market.
 We can be strategic about when we call and when we are more likely to get through to the decision maker.

-Once we speak to the prospect, we can instantly build rapport, listen and gauge their reaction, so we can respond appropriately.
+Once we speak to the prospect, we can instantly build rapport, listen and gauge their reaction and respond appropriately.
 We can lead the conversation and quickly learn about their business using clever questioning skills.
 This helps us to qualify and even disqualify the lead, so we know where to focus our efforts.

-For anyone who wants to give it a go, here are a few points to help you succeed to cold call on the phone:
+Here are some pointers to help you succeed to cold call on the phone:

 - Plan and prioritise your list – spend time getting your list right, prioritise who you want to call first